bvasherchan/Biva_Portfolio/README.md

 This repository is my complete implementation for MSBA Capstone  1 Project.

-In this project I used Random Forest Classifier model to predict the chances that a loan applicant will default.
+In this project I used ==Random Forest Classifier model== to predict the chances that a loan applicant will default.
+Below are the materials from this course.

-[Business Statement]
+1. [Business Statement]
-[Kaggle Notebook]
+2. [Kaggle Notebook]
-[Presentation Slides]
+3. [Presentation Slides]